 Genealogy and Local History

-The Local History Room in the Library contains many publications of interest to patrons researching local families and historical events.
-The room also houses publications owned by the Iowa County Genealogical Society.
+The Library Annex, located at 301 N. Iowa Street, has many publications for researching local families and historical events.
+The Annex also has publications from the Iowa County Genealogical Society.

 Find a list of available Local History & Genealogical collections retained by member libraries of the Southwest Wisconsin Library System here.

-Resources for Sharing and Lifelong Learning is our clearinghouse for statewide interlibrary loan.
+Resources for Sharing and Lifelong Learning is our go-to for statewide interlibrary loan.

 The RS&LL website is full of great resources.
 Visit their page!
 Also, take a look at these FREE